 Make it punchy

-A typical blog post is around 500 words.
-Remember that less is more- don’t waffle.
+A typical blog post is around 800-2000 words.
 Plan what you will say before writing it: one way is to bullet point the main things that you want to get across.
 Divide ideas into paragraphs and use subheadings to make the focus of each one clear.
 This also helps readers skim ahead to the parts of your piece that are most relevant to them.
 Ensure that the title summarises the content so readers can see at glance what the article will be about.

 Keep it current and regular